BatsResearch/LexC-Gen/README.md

 🗂️ Data Artifacts: https://github.com/BatsResearch/LexC-Gen-Data-Archive

-This repository provides code for LexC-Gen used for generating sentiment analysis and topic classification data using Gatitos bilingual lexicons, but our code are written in a manner that can be easily adapted to other tasks or bilingual lexicons.
+This repository provides code for LexC-Gen used for generating sentiment analysis and topic classification data using Gatitos bilingual lexicons and reproducing our paper.
+But our code are written in a modular manner so it can be easily adapted to other tasks or bilingual lexicons.

 ---
 ## 🧱 Setup